A Birthday, a Book, and Camino or Bust

 Simple Beauty – A boy and his menagerie

 As summer turns to fall, I enter a period of deep reflection.
 It has always been this way.
 Even before I discovered Robert Frost’s NOTHING GOLD CAN STAY, I had a deep appreciation for the importance of the time between summer and fall.
-It is that drop in the life-cycle of a calendar square…when dawn goes down to day…that pulls at my heartstrings.
-And as day seeps away into the gloaming…that is the time when I want to scream, “Do not go gentle into that good night, Old age should burn and rave at close of day; Rage, rage against the dying of the light.”
+It is that drop in the life-cycle of a calendar square that pulls at my heartstrings.
+And as day seeps away into the gloaming…that is the time when I want to scream.
 Look at me.
 Most people mix metaphors.
 Me?
 I mix poets and their poems.
 I’m just feeling so verklempt of late.
 I smell the changing seasons.
 I see these brushstrokes of hot orange and burnt sienna and mustard yellow in the trees about me and I ache inside.
 Now, more than ever.
 Because I know now that somewhere inside of me I am slowly turning to these colours myself.
 I have entered my own gloaming.
 And, yet, what have I done.
-I also continually imagine Jim Morrison screaming at me, “Did you have a good world when you died?
-Enough to base a movie on?”
+I also continually imagine Jim Morrison screaming something about having a good world when I die.

 Probably, Jim.
 Maybe.
 I don’t know, Jim.
 Maybe not.
 Leave me alone, Jim.